polymorvic/cv-sport-geometry/README.md

 </ol>

-By connecting the corresponding points, we obtain the following lines that define the playing field and its main areas.:
+By connecting the corresponding points, we obtain the following lines that define the playing field and its main areas:
 <ol>
     <li>closer_outer_sideline</li>
     <li>baseline</li>